 - Propagation effects on GNSS - external effects on the propagation of GNSS satellite signals to reach receivers on or near Earth, including station local environment and the atmosphere.

 In addition a number of cross-cutting applications focussed themes:

 - Integrated transport

-GRACE focusses on assisting organisations, businesses, start-ups and entrepreneurs to take advantage of satellite navigation.
+GRACE focusses on assisting organisations, businesses, start-ups and entrepreneurs to take advantage of the applications of geospatial technology including satellite navigation.